-Professor / Interaction Design / Department of Content and Creative Design / Faculty of Design
+Professor / Interaction Design / Department of Media Design / Faculty of Design

 ISBN (Electronic) 9781450363143

 Published - Jul 28 2019, 2019.07, In this paper, we propose a method to colorize line drawings of anime characters' faces with colors from a reference image.
 Previous studies using reference images often fail to realize fully-automatic colorization, especially for small areas, e.g., eye colors in the resulting image may differ from the reference image.
 The proposed method accurately colorizes eyes in the input line drawing using automatically computed hints.
 The hints are round patches used to specify the positions and corresponding colors extracted from the eye areas of a reference image..

 |6.||Tomoko Nakamoto, Philip Sköld, Reiji Tsuruno., Eye Movement Model for Face-to-Face Interaction of Virtual Characters, Asia Digital Art and Design, 4C-3, 2018.11.|